svanoort/rest-compress/README.md

 1. Add Arquillian testing to replace manual testing above
 2. Investigate some way to allow GZIP & LZF compression annotations to play nicely together, and add support for multiple encoding options
 3. Add support for JAX-RS 2.0 interceptors (RestEasy 3.x and other JAX-RS libraries)

+##Benchmark Methodology
+- *I make no guarantees that the benchmarks are perfect, but I've tried to be as careful and scientific as possible and remove sources of external noise here.*
+- There were no processes running to generate load on the VM or VMs used

+###Network Tests:
+- For tests of network performance, this was tested using the python script included under the rest-demo-app resources folder.
+- This test runs single REST requests by PyCurl from one VM to another VM, doing 1000 runs to warm up, and reporting arithmetic averages over 10,000 runs.
+- VM is on a blade server connected by 10 GBit link to LAN (shared across guest VMs)

+###LZF Tests:
+- For benchmarks of LZF performance, the test used a (https://github.com/svanoort/jvm-compressor-benchmark)[jvm-compressor-benchmark] fork
+- To provide a representative sample of general REST response content, I gathered a corpus of JSON & XML data from 4 different public REST APIs
+- The test data is included, under the /testdata/rest folder, along with the shell script used to fetch it (which lists sources)
+- The benchmark script is: run-lzf-rest-round.sh
+- Test is using only a single core of the machine

+##Benchmark Machine:
+- Development VM, 2 cores, no load, 4 GB of RAM allocated from HOST
+- Host & Guest OS: Red Hat Enterprise Linux 6
+- For network testing, using JBoss EAP 6.1.1
+- Anecdotally, the VMs are quite a bit slower than my dev laptop (equivalent benchmarks are about 30-50% slower)
+- Java: java version "1.7.0_45", OpenJDK Runtime Environment (rhel-2.4.3.3.el6-x86_64 u45-b15)
+- OpenJDK 64-Bit Server VM (build 24.45-b08, mixed mode)

+**Host Hardware:**
+- Host: CPU: 2.40 GHz E5-2665/115W 8C/20MB Cache/DDR3 1600MHz
+- Host: RAM DIMMs: 16GB DDR3-1600-MHz RDIMM/PC3-12800/dual rank/1.35v
+- Server: UCS B200 M3 Blade Server
+- Cisco UCS VIC 1240